Disconnect between markets, real economy a global phenomenon: Sebi chief

 According to some experts, a liquidity glut induced by economy-boosting measures taken by countries following the pandemic has resulted in the surge in markets.

-He said a defining trend in FY21 has been the direct retail play in the markets, which has seen an increase in both the number of demat accounts and also investments by individuals.
+He said a defining trend in FY21 has been the direct retail play in the markets, which saw an increase in both the number of demat accounts and also investments by individuals.

+Tyagi said over one crore demat acocunts have been added in the first ten months of FY21, and with November and December seeing the addition of 15.4 lakh and 18 lakh accounts, respectively.

+Taking note of the monthly SIP (systemic investment plan) inflows into growth/equity schemes of mutual funds to less than Rs 3,000 crore after averaging around Rs 5,600 crore in FY 2019-20, Tyagi said this reducing trend could be indicative of a trend of individual investors using funds previously being dedicated for SIPs to invest directly into the market or in other assets such as debt/real estate or even possibly holding out in cash waiting for market corrections.

 Tyagi said there is a possibility of many of these new practices continuing even after the end of the pandemic, but said issues over confidentiality and security on virtual board meets will have to be assessed going ahead.